Financial Data for Python - The YFinance Package

 ⚠️

 To keep it simple, lets go with the 4%, but as you can imagine, life is much more complex and unpredictable than a fixed rate.
-Definitely, this is not any financial advice of any type.
+Definitely, this is not a financial advice of any type.

 If Python sounds like a very crazy thing to get started with: you can try with simple Google Sheets + Google Finance formula